-10 32.
-Categories of registration
+27. Categories of registration

-- (1) The categories in which a person may register in a social service profession are:

-- (a) social worker;

-- (b) social auxiliary worker;

-- (c) student social worker;

-- (d) student social auxiliary worker

-- (e) any other category designated in terms of subsection (3).

-- (2) The categories in which a person may register in a social service occupation are:

-- (a) child and youth care worker;

-- (b) student child and youth care worker;

-- (c) any other category designated in terms of subsection (3).

-- (3) The Minister may, on the recommendation of the Council and by notice in the Gazette, designate additional categories in which persons may register in a social service profession or a social service occupation. - (4) A person may practise in a category contemplated in subsections (1) or (3) only if he or she is registered in that category.
+- (1) The categories in which a person may register as a social service practitioner are - (a) social worker; - (b) social auxiliary worker; - (c) student social worker; - (d) child and youth care worker; - (e) any other category designated in terms of subsection (2). - (2) The Minister may, on the recommendation of the Council and by notice in the Gazette, designate additional categories in which persons may register as social service practitioners. - (3) A person may practise in a category contemplated in subsection (1) only if he or she is registered in that category.

-33. Identification of work
+28. Identification of work

-- (1) The Minister may, on the recommendation of the Council and by notice in the Gazette identify the type of work which may only be performed by persons registered in a category contemplated in section 32. - (2) Before acting under subsection (1), the Minister - - (a) must by notice in the Gazette - (i) inform affected persons of his or her intention so to act; - (ii) invite affected persons to submit written representations on the matter within a period of not less than twenty-one days; - (b) must consider any written representations submitted within that period; and - (c) may consult the Competition Commission established by the Competition Act 89 of 1998.
+- (1) The Minister may, on the recommendation of the Council and by notice in the Gazette identify the type of work which may only be performed by persons registered in a category contemplated in section 27. - (2) Before acting under subsection (1), the Minister - - (a) must by notice in the Gazette - (i) inform affected persons of his or her intention so to act;